HamStudy/hamstudy-hambook/yam2026/content/Part 1. The Science of the Yam/Chapter 2. The Dioscorea Family/index.md

 ---
-title: "Chapter 2.
-The Dioscorea Family"
-slug: the-dioscorea-family
-chapter: 2
 epubtype: chapter
 ---

-The world of yams is far more diverse than the average grocery store aisle suggests.
-While most people are familiar with just one or two varieties, the genus *Dioscorea* contains hundreds of species, each adapted to specific climates and cultures.
-In this chapter, we'll explore the major cultivated species, how to identify them in the field, and why preserving heirloom varieties is critical for the future of the crop.
+## Chapter 2: The Dioscorea Family

+The genus *Dioscorea* is much broader than the handful of yams most readers are likely to recognize.
+This chapter looks at major species by region, the traits used to identify cultivars in the field, and the reasons that diversity is worth protecting.